-By now, you’re probably aware that the new COVID-19 variant that has been wreaking havoc around the world, Omicron, is now in the country.
-Because of recent holiday celebrations, the number of new cases in the country has been on the rise, causing a lot of concern among Pinoys.
+By now, you’re probably aware that the new COVID-19 variant that has been wreaking havoc around the world.
+The Omicron, is now in the country.
+Because of recent holiday celebrations, the number of new cases in the country has been on the rise.
+This caused a lot of concern among Pinoys.

 “The overall risk related to the new variant of concern Omicron remains very high,” the UN health agency said.

-“Consistent evidence shows that the Omicron variant has a growth advantage over the Delta variant with a doubling time of two to three days and rapid increases in the incidence of cases is seen in a number of countries,” including Britain and the United States, where it has become the dominant variant.
+“Consistent evidence shows that the Omicron variant has a growth advantage over the Delta variant.
+It has a doubling time of two to three days.
+It rapidly increases the incidence of cases seen in numerous countries.
+This includes Britain and the United States, where it has become the dominant variant.

 WHO made this statement to raise some awareness about the new variant.
 It was previously reported that there was a reduced risk of hospitalization for Omicron compared to Delta.
 On the other hand, further research is needed in order to understand the severity of Omicron in terms of clinical markers, such as the use of oxygen, mechanical ventilation, and worst of all, death.